risk-first/website/introduction/Meeting-Reality.md

 Ideally, when you take an action, you are trading off a big risk for a smaller one.
 Take Unit Testing for example.
 Clearly, writing Unit Tests adds to the amount of development work, so on it's own, it adds [Schedule Risk](Schedule-Risk).
 However, if you write _just enough_ of the right Unit Tests, you should be short-cutting the time spent finding issues in the User Acceptance Testing (UAT) stage, so you're hopefully trading off a larger [Schedule Risk](Schedule-Risk) from UAT and adding a smaller risk to **Development**.

+You can think of taking actions as moving your project on a "[Risk Landscape](Risk-Landscape)":  ideally, when you take an action, you move to some place with worse risk to somewhere more favourable.

-Sometimes, in solving one problem, you can end up somewhere _worse_:  the actions you take to solve a higher-level [Attendant Risk](Glossary#attendant-risk) will leave you with a worse [Attendant Risks](Glossary#attendant-risk).
+Sometimes, you can end up somewhere _worse_:  the actions you take to solve a higher-level [Attendant Risk](Glossary#attendant-risk) will leave you with a worse [Attendant Risks](Glossary#attendant-risk).
 Almost certainly, this will have been a [Hidden Risk](Glossary#hidden-risk) when you embarked on the action, otherwise you'd not have chosen it.

 ### An Example: Automation